Irreversibility in an ideal fluid: Transverse pressure gradients

-Lamb analyzed this configuration in some detail in \cite{Lamb-sink-source}, from where we have taken the diagram in \Fig{fig:Lamb-sink-source}.
-As he notes, maintaining this pattern of flow as the plug is moved down the tube would require that the experimenter maintain the high pressure $P_2$ at the boundary of the tank, which could be done by pushing on the piston connected to the tank, as shown in \Fig{fig:Lamb-sink-source}.
-But if the experimenter let the piston recede, the streamlines of the fluid that leaves the tube would not be able to spread outwards, because there would not be a sufficient pressure gradient to steer the streamlines around the tube's mouth.
-Lamb concludes that, in that case, an annular cavity would form at both ends of the tube \cite{Lamb-sink-source}.
-A cavity (or bubble) is a region that contains no fluid and therefore effectively exerts a negative pressure (see \cite{Batchelor-cavity}).
+Lamb analyzed this configuration in Ref.~\onlinecite{Lamb-sink-source}, from where we have taken \Fig{fig:Lamb-sink-source}.
+As he notes, maintaining this pattern of flow as the plug is moved down the tube would require that the experimenter maintain the higher pressure $P_2$ at the boundary of the tank, which could be done by pushing on a piston like the one shown in \Fig{fig:Lamb-sink-source}.
+But if the experimenter lets the piston recede, the streamlines of the fluid that leaves the tube would not be able to spread outwards, because there would not be a sufficient pressure gradient to steer the streamlines around the tube's mouth.
+In that case, an annular cavity might form at both ends of the tube.
+A cavity (or bubble) is a region that contains no fluid and therefore effectively exerts a negative pressure.\cite{Batchelor-cavity}